Being a Disciple

 The Disciple-Making Framework isn’t a program or a process, but our construct for developing as disciples at First Alliance.
 It shapes the opportunities we offer and gives the context of what needs to be happening in our lives.

 It’s not a linear process but elements that work together to foster spiritual growth.
-Only when all are happening do you find yourself in the “Sweet Spot of Spiritual Growth” - you’re growing as a disciple and the Core Competencies are evident in your daily life.
+Only when all are happening do you find yourself in the “Sweet Spot of Spiritual Growth” - you’re growing as a disciple and the 7 Marks of a Healthy Disciple are increasingly evident in your daily life.

 It’s our vertical relationship with God that begins with the Great Decision (John 3:16) of acknowledging Christ as Savior and surrendering to Him as Lord.
 It’s the placing of our faith in Him for salvation and forgiveness.
 It is the determination to live according to God’s Word as a true disciple of Jesus who worships and prays in spirit and truth.
 It is about following Christ and supremely loving Him with all your heart, soul, mind, and strength every single day.